dcmlr/kitti360_ros_player/README.md

 [KITTI-360](http://www.cvlibs.net/datasets/kitti-360/) dataset and publishes it in ROS.
 The simulation can be paused, speed up, and one can step frame by frame.

+If you have comments or questions please contact clemens.mosig@fu-berlin.de.

 ## Quick Start

 **Launch Simulation:** To start the simulation you use `roslaunch` and specify the launch file